SnakeskinTpl/Snakeskin/README.md

 ## Features

 * 2 types of syntax: classic and Jade-Like;
-* Object-oriented approach with a very rich features for code-reuse (inheritance, composition, mixing, etc.);
+* Object-oriented approach with very rich features for code-reuse (inheritance, composition, mixing, etc.);
-* Close to JS set of directives;
+* JS-like set of directives;
 * [BEM](http://en.bem.info) (as in [Stylus](https://github.com/LearnBoost/stylus));
 * Localization;
 * Macros and filters;